Reading Time: 9 minutes

 Cognitive-Behavioral Therapy (CBT)

 CBT is a form of talk therapy that helps you change the way you think so you can change the way you feel and behave.
-Someone with substance use or mental health disorder often struggle with distorted thoughts.
+Those with substance use or a mental health disorder often struggle with distorted thoughts.
 This distortion leads to unwanted behaviors, like misusing alcohol or drugs.
-CBT helps you avoid or rectify unhealthy thoughts.
+Cognitive behavioral therapy helps you avoid or rectify unhealthy thoughts.
 CBT has many sub-therapies that make it easy to personalize treatment based on a person’s addiction, history, and goals.
 Cognitive-behavioral therapy is a good choice for treating co-occurring disorders as well, such as comorbid depression, anxiety, or bipolar disorder.3